UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_04.md

 </center>

 Notes:
+There are two required steps when creating a commit in JupyterLab, which we will explain in the next few slides.

-**1. Jupyter Git extension icon (circled in red).**
+**Step 1.
+Click Jupyter Git extension icon (circled in red).**

-Now that you have cloned the remote repository from GitHub to create a local repository, you can get to work editing, creating, and deleting files.
-For example, suppose you created and saved a new file (named `eda.ipynb`) that you would like to send back to the project repository on GitHub.
-To “add” this modified file to the staging area (i.e., flag that this is a file whose changes we would like to commit), click the Jupyter Git extension icon on the far left-hand side of Jupyter.
+After you have cloned the remote repository from GitHub to create a local repository, you can get to work editing, creating, and deleting files.
+For example, suppose you created a new file named `eda.ipynb` that you would like to commit to the project history.
+To "add" this modified file to the staging area (i.e., flag that this is a file with changes we would like to commit), click the Jupyter Git extension icon on the far left-hand side of JupyterLab.

 ---